 When did these new regulations come into effect?

 These Demarcation Regulations (DR) were signed into law on 23 December 2016.
 All new policies had to comply from 1 April 2017.
-Existing policies have until 1 January 2018 to comply.
+Existing policies had until 1 January 2018 to comply.